Clay-Devs/discordcss/README.md

 ## New update
-## The repository is now super organized, seperating the actual discord.css from the website!
+## A bookmarklet is under development 👀